flenniken/utf8tests/readme.md

 ## Test Cases

-You can find the source code for test cases in the utf8test.txt file.
-This file gets compiled to utf8tests.bin and utf8browsertests.txt which you use for your testing.
+You can find the source code for test cases in the utf8tests.txt file.
+This file gets compiled to utf8tests.bin and utf8tests.html which you use for your testing.

 * utf8tests.txt -- test cases; the source code for the next two files
-* utf8test.bin -- a binary file containing valid and invalid UTF-8 byte sequences
+* utf8tests.bin -- a binary file containing valid and invalid UTF-8 byte sequences
-* utf8browsertests.txt -- a file for visually testing browsers
+* utf8tests.html -- a file for visually testing browsers and text editors

-We are testing an application's UTF-8 reading and writing by sending the utf8test.bin text file through it then checking the resulting file.
+We are testing an application's UTF-8 reading and writing by sending the utf8tests.bin text file through it then checking the resulting file.

 ~~~
              read       write               read
-utf8test.bin —--> (app) —---> artifact file --—> (utf8tests app)
+utf8tests.bin —--> (app) —---> artifact file --—> (utf8tests app)
 ~~~

 You can visually test the reading part with the utf8browerstest.txt